Automated Marketing for WordPress: How To Make it Personal

-Earlier in May, we introduced Growmatik: an all-in-one personalized marketing automation tool for WordPress and WooCommerce.
+Earlier in May, we introduced Growmatik: an all-in-one personalized automated marketing for automation tool for WordPress and WooCommerce.
 Growmatik automates your marketing and personalizes your customer experience across their journey through personalized web pages, emails and popups.

 This release is a successor to our early codename Odise, which we released earlier in March.
 With this release, we applied the first round of changes and improvements to the product based on feedback we got from our early users.
 Most important of which was user onboarding from WordPress admin.
 We solved and smoothed out serious onboarding obstacles with this release and also collected an enormous amount of feedback from users to reflect on for future releases, including some very exciting new features you can expect in a few weeks!